BringusStudios/luckma-ps5/README.md

 - Automatically detects when the PS5 exploit triggers and sends the [ps5-linux-loader](https://github.com/ps5-linux/ps5-linux-loader) ELF via socat
 - Returns to standby after the payload is sent, ready to run again whenever the PS5 returns to the User's Guide

-The Lyra Pi additionally emulates a USB HID keyboard to navigate the PS5 menus automatically, and sends a Bluetooth wake packet on every boot so the PS5 wakes from rest mode and starts the cycle over.
+The Lyra Pi additionally emulates a USB HID keyboard to navigate the PS5 menus automatically, and sends a Bluetooth wake packet afterwards to automatically wake the PS5 from rest mode

+## Troubleshooting
+*Auto menu navigation seems to be working, but the button timings are off* You can SSH into /usr/local/bin and edit nav_sequence.py to tweak the timings that are in the SEQUENCE list.
+The numbers are the time to wait before sending the key in that line.

 ## Credits